 - Do you have any heart problems such as heart failure?

 - Do you have any breathing or lung problems?

 - Do you have problems with your thyroid?

 - Are you pregnant or breastfeeding?

 - Are you taking any other medicines, including medicines you can buy without a prescription, such as herbal and complementary medicines?

-If any of these apply, it’s important that you tell your doctor or pharmacist before you start amiodarone.
+If so, it’s important that you tell your doctor or pharmacist before you start amiodarone.
 Sometimes a medicine isn’t suitable for a person with certain conditions, or it can only be used with extra care.

 Like all medicines, amiodarone can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.